-Harrison Wellford retired from Partnership on June 30, 2006.
+Harrison Wellford retired from the partnership in June 2006.
 He was a partner in the Washington, D.C. office, where he also served as co-chairman of the firm's energy practice.
 In the 1980's, he was a leading advocate for the creation of the competitive power industry and was a founder of the largest trade association for the independent power companies.
 He served as outside counsel, strategic advisor and investor in two of the leading independent cogeneration power companies created during that time, Intercontinental Energy Corporation and Sithe Energies.
 From 1995-1998, he was Chairman of the firm's International Practice, directing Latham's expansion in Asia and other parts of the world.
 From 1998 to 2000, Mr. Wellford was Vice Chairman of Sithe Energies, Inc., one of the world's largest merchant power generation companies.
 Since 2000, in addition to ongoing work in mergers and acquisitions and energy project finance, Mr. Wellford has assisted a number of renewable energy, energy efficiency, resource recovery and environmental technology companies with private equity financing, project financing, and mergers and acquisitions.

 Mr. Wellford holds a Ph.D. in Government from Harvard University where he was a Danforth Fellow and Teaching Fellow and a Juris Doctor degree from Georgetown University Law School.
 He was a Marshall Scholar at Cambridge University and valedictorian of his graduating class at Davidson College.